 - Western Product Stewardship Collaborative (PDF, 449 KB): Overview of stewardship and extended producer responsibility job and economic impact studies, 2012.
 This report provides an overview, analysis, and summary of key findings of ten studies which provided analyses of the jobs and economic impacts of product stewardship and EPR programs.
 Only studies conducted since 2008 were reviewed.

-- British Columbia: Economic Impacts of the BC Recycling Regulation (PDF, file size unknown), 2008.
+- British Columbia: Economic Impacts of the BC Recycling Regulation (PDF, 2.5 MB), 2008.
 This report examines economic impacts of product stewardship programs regulated within British Columbia, Canada.
 Highlights include an increase in employment and proper management of hazardous and other discarded materials, and reductions in energy and associated greenhouse gas emissions.

-- Analytical Framework for Evaluating the Costs and Benefits of Extended Producer Responsibility Programmes (PDF, file size unknown), 2005.
+- Analytical Framework for Evaluating the Costs and Benefits of Extended Producer Responsibility Programmes (PDF, 331 KB), 2005.
 Organisation for Economic Co-operation and Development, Environment Policy Committee, Working Group on Waste Prevention and Recycling.
 The purpose of the evaluation framework set out in this report is to provide a suggested methodology which could be used by individual countries as a starting point for ex- post evaluation of particular EPR programs.

 - Economic Aspects of Extended Producer Responsibility (2004).
 Organization for Economic Co-operation and Development (OECD).
 This book contains selected papers presented at a December 2002 workshop organized by OECD, including evaluations of EPR programs in Japan, Germany, Canada, and elsewhere.

 - Identifying Opportunity in the Green Economy--Waste Industry (PDF, 382 KB), 2010.
 This report, prepared for Zero Waste Simcoe (Ontario, Canada) by Lura Consulting, states that, "The greatest potential for short-term job creation lies in building upon provincial EPR programs and capturing construction and demolition waste.
 New jobs created could also strengthen the potential for further economic spin-offs and medium- to long-term job creation."